-- The most common cause of persistent bad breath is poor oral hygiene.
-If you don’t brush and floss daily, food particles remain in your mouth and cause plaque to form.
-The plaque contains odour-causing bacteria.
+The most common cause of persistent bad breath is poor oral hygiene.
+Food particles that remain in the mouth after eating can cause plaque to form, which contains odour-causing bacteria.

 Treatment for Bad Breath

-If improving your regular oral health habits doesn’t improve your bad breath, it’s time to see your dentist.
-They will conduct a thorough examination and x-rays to see if there are underlying causes or conditions that require treatment.
-Professional teeth cleaning by a dental hygienist can be effective for treating mild conditions to remove plaque and tartar if gum disease is diagnosed.
-Your dentist can also advise on the best at-home brushing and flossing products and techniques for your needs.
+If improving your oral hygiene habits doesn’t help, and it’s time to see your dentist.
+Your dentist will conduct a thorough examination and x-rays to determine the underlying cause of your bad breath.
+Professional teeth cleaning by a dental hygienist can also be effective for treating mild conditions and removing plaque and tartar if gum disease is diagnosed.
+Your dentist can also advise on the best brushing and flossing products and techniques for your needs.

 Please contact us for an appointment if you are concerned about your breath or oral health – we can assess your needs and recommend specific treatment options.